 Winter Trail Etiquette

 Remember to walk to the side of groomed ski and snow bike tracks.Why?
 Hiking in snow can create post-holing, where your feet sink deep into the snow.
 Deeper holes like this can make it difficult to maintain even and well-groomed tracks that are safe for skiers.
-Consider wearing snowshoes if going for a hike on groomed trails to avoid post-holing.
+Wear snowshoes if going for a hike on groomed trails to avoid post-holing.

 The season may have changed but the importance of picking up your dog's waste hasn’t.
 Don’t forget your doggie bags before hitting the trails, and always remember to pack out waste to the nearest trash can.